paulh1am/paulh1am.github.io/_portfolio/2_graffiti.markdown

 ---
 layout: post
-title: Graffiti Writer
+title: Digital Graffiti Wall
 description: digital graffiti game
 img: /img/graffiti/graf2.jpg
 ---

+<iframe src="https://player.vimeo.com/video/114297732" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<p><a href="https://vimeo.com/114297732">Digital Grafitti Wall</a> on Vimeo.</p>

-Digital Graffiti Writer is an interactive installation that was exhibited in the ITP winter show in 2015.
+Digital Graffiti Wall is an interactive installation that was exhibited in the ITP winter show in 2015.
 The piece invites users to create a piece of graffiti art on a wall by using a wireless spray-paint can controller to ‘paint’  through a live projection.
 The spray-paint can wirelessly communicates with an XBox Kinnect and a computer running the custom painting program and updates the projected animation.

 <div class="img_row">
 	<img class="col three" src="{{ site.baseurl }}/img/graffiti/can.gif" alt="" title="controller"/>